jokas3322/coro-code/cli/src/interactive/README.md

 2. Define component props and context structures
 3. Implement iocraft component with proper event handling
 4. Add component to `components/mod.rs`
-5. Integrate with main app in `app.rs`
+5. Integrate with main app in `app.rs` or add as a new page

+To add new pages:

+1. Create page component file in `pages/`
+2. Define page props and implement iocraft component
+3. Add page to `pages/mod.rs`
+4. Register page with router in `app.rs` using `RouterBuilder`

 ### Environment Configuration